namsor/namsor-python-sdk2/docs/PersonalApi.md

 personal_name_full = 'personal_name_full_example' # str |

 try:
-    # [USES 10 UNITS] Infer the likely country of residence of a personal full name, or one surname.
+    # [USES 10 UNITS PER NAME] Infer the likely country of residence of a personal full name, or one surname.
 Assumes names as they are in the country of residence OR the country of origin.
     api_response = api_instance.country(personal_name_full)
     pprint(api_response)
 except ApiException as e: